This is a recording of a talk given at Lean Agile Exchange, Thursday, 28 April 2022.

 In this talk I'll explore these problems through the lens of Sturgeon’s Revelation usually stated as “ninety percent of everything is crud!

 In a career it's surprisingly easy for a good developer to have only worked with bad product people.
 Or a good product manager to have only worked with bad UX people.
 Or a good UX Designer to have only worked with bad developers.
 And so on.

 Each of those people builds generalisations based on their experiences.
 Creating coping mechanisms for those generalisations that start being counter-productive when they finally get to work with good people.

 You'll see how easy it is for people inside and outside of a discipline to have radically different experiences of its competencies.
 We'll work through some options to help break down those misconceptions — so we can create happier, more empathic, teams!

-(You can view the video of this talk at the LeadDev site.
+(An earlier version of this talk was given at LeadDev Live 2021.
 A stand alone PDF of slides is also available.)